EthamQ/doodle_clone_2018/server/README.md

     "dateId": string
 }

-Response from the server:

 ##############################################
 Get a doodle event by its uuid router.get('/event/:uuid', logic.getDoodleEventByUUID);
 Expected data about the event in the url:
 /:uuid
-uuid of the event
+uuid of the event or uuid from the creator

 Response from the server:
 Success: